newsocialsandra/Endproject25/README.md

 ### Comments:
 - I wanted to fetch all quotes to give the user the opportunity to search amongst them.
 However, this was not possible without getting a paid subscription to the Zen API
-- The function getQuotesBatch is a workaround for this problem that fetches a number of random quotes and puts them in a list, that then is used to filter search results
+- The function getQuotesBatch is a workaround for this problem, mainly for presentation purposes, that fetches a number of random quotes and puts them in a list, that then is used to filter search results